Twelve-Day War: Reactions and responses

-Opinion polling on Americans on US involvement in the war by YouGov found 85% of those surveyed were opposed to the war, while 5% supported and 10% were unsure of it.
+Opinion polling of Americans on US involvement in the war by YouGov found 85% of those surveyed were opposed to the United States going to war with Iran, while 5% supported it and 10% were unsure.

 The British Foreign Secretary declared that the Islamic Republic is the greatest threat to global security.
 Following the US strikes on Iran, Russia and China stated that the conflict risked globalization.
 Former Russian president Dmitry Medvedev proposed that Pakistan and Russia could give Iran nuclear warheads in response to the war.
 China also stated that the US attacks would further destabilize the region.

 In a televised address that day, Israeli Prime Minister Netanyahu declared a "historic victory", stating that Israel had "removed two immediate existential threats", referring to Iran's nuclear program and its ballistic missile arsenal.
 Reports from the Institute for the Study of War and American Enterprise Institute revealed that moderate clerics and political elites were urging a ceasefire and even considering sidelining Khamenei if he did not accept.
 Iranian state television and pro-government outlets highlighted widespread public relief and celebratory mood across Tehran and other cities, depicting the ceasefire as an Iranian success and a signal of regional strength.
 According to The Economist, Israel has achieved a level of military dominance in the region that may surpass previous high points, including the aftermath of the 1967 Six-Day War.

 In a prerecorded address released on 26 June, Khamenei warned the United States against future attacks.
 On 27 June, Iran accused Azerbaijan of allowing Israel to use its territory for drone attacks on Iran, a claim that Azerbaijan then rejected.

+Amnesty International condemned Iran's use of cluster munitions in missile attacks against Israel targeting residential areas as "a flagrant violation of international humanitarian law," with the organization's Erika Guevara Rosas stating that these are "inherently indiscriminate weapons that must never be used" and that the manner in which they were fired at Israel "demonstrated clear disregard for international humanitarian law."